Immunization of immunocompromised persons: Canadian Immunization Guide

 Non-live vaccines

 All routine non-live vaccines should be given.
-Persons with IRAK4 and MyD88 deficiency or other defects causing increased risk for pyogenic bacterial infections should receive conjugate pneumococcal vaccine regardless of age and polysaccharide pneumococcal vaccine at age ≥ 2 years.
-Other non-live vaccines should be used as indicated for travel or exposure.
+Persons with IRAK4 and MyD88 deficiency or other defects causing increased risk for pyogenic bacterial infections should receive Pneu-C-20, with a dose schedule that considers age and pneumococcal vaccine history.
+Influenza vaccine should be given annually and other non-live vaccines should be used as indicated for travel or exposure.
+RSV disease can result in severe outcomes in older adults with immunocompromising conditions.
+To reduce severe RSV outcomes in adults 75 years of age and older, particularly those with a moderate to severe immunocompromising condition, a single dose of RSV vaccine is recommended.

 Live attenuated vaccines